-Content syndication is another way to boost the reach of your content beyond the audience on your own blog.
+Content syndication to sites like Business2Community is another way to boost the reach of your content beyond your blog’s readership.

-Commenting on blogs is still an excellent way of getting backlinks and referral traffic.
-Choose blogs that write for an audience similar to your own and post insightful and useful comments if you want to get noticed.
+Commenting on blogs is still a good way of getting referral traffic.
+Choose blogs that write to an audience similar to your own and post insightful and useful comments if you want to get noticed.

 Creating a mobile app for your blog and getting your readers to download it is a great way to get repeat traffic from mobile devices.
 Every time your blog is updated, your app users will get a notification so they can read your posts within the app itself.

-Do you give speak at events or give workshops?
-Include a link to your blog and your lead-generation offer in your slides and ask participants to visit your blog and subscribe to your offer.
+Then include a link to your blog and your lead-generation offer in your presentation slides and business cards and ask participants to visit your blog and subscribe to get your lead magnet.

 This tip comes from Rand Fishkin at Moz.
-He notes that,
+He notes,

 “The people you meet and connect with in real-world settings are far more likely to naturally lead to discussions about your blog and ways you can help each other.
 This yields guest posts, links, tweets, shares, blogroll inclusion and general business development like nothing else.”

 Every time you attend an event, it’s an occasion to promote your blog and your business.
-You can put links to your blog on your business cards, or a special domain like the one I purchased to promote my email course, and give them out at workshops or conferences you organize or attend.
+You can put links to your blog or lead magnet on your business cards and give them out at workshops or conferences you organize or attend.

 You can also start a Meetup group around the topic of your blog.
-For instance, if your blog is based on Small Business, you can start a Meetup group for Small Businesses in your city or town and get a chance to establish relationships with potential readers.
+For instance, if your blog is based on small businesses, you can start a Meetup group for Small Businesses in your city or town and get a chance to establish relationships with potential readers.

 This is another tip from Rand Fishkin.
-He recommends gleaning insights from your Google Analytics to see which posts are getting more traffic, where your traffic comes from, seeing what works and what doesn’t for your readers.
+He recommends gleaning insights from your Google Analytics (or Google Search Console) to see which posts are getting more traffic and where your traffic comes from so you know what works and what doesn’t for your readers.

 You can also keep track of which blog communities and syndication sites are sending you the most referral traffic, so you know whether to continue promoting your posts there.

 Want to piggyback your blog on a great piece of content from someone else?
 Use Snip.ly.
-It allows you to attach a Call-To-Action to every link you share on social media.
-See how I did it when you click the link to this article on how to use Snip.ly to drive traffic to your website.
+This service allows you to attach a Call-To-Action to every link you share on social media.

 As you can see in the image above, this plugin does help me get traffic from social networks.